sguzunov/docs/docs/connectors/02_ms-office/05_word-connector/01_javascript/word-guide.md

 ## Sending a Document to Word

-Typically, you would have some contents formatted as HTML in your web application and would like to let the user edit this in Word.
-When the user updates the document, you may want to get the changes back into your application.
+Typically, you would have some contents formatted as HTML in your web app and would like to let the user edit this in Word.
+When the user updates the document, you may want to get the changes back into your app.

 Most of the time this is works, because HTML can express lots in terms of formatting.
 However, certain objects in Word, such as WordArt, embedded Excel spreadsheets, etc., don't have a round-trip representation in HTML and are automatically converted to images by Word.
-That is why the Glue42 Word Connector API lets you send dually formatted documents back and forth between your application and Word - one in HMTL format, which is used to display the document, and another in `DOCX` (the Word `XML` document format) which you send from your application to Word so you can keep the original objects editable.
+That is why the Glue42 Word Connector API lets you send dually formatted documents back and forth between your app and Word - one in HMTL format, which is used to display the document, and another in `DOCX` (the Word `XML` document format) which you send from your app to Word so you can keep the original objects editable.

 ### Creating a New Document

-To create a document with your application contents, call the [`openDocument()`](../../../../reference/glue4office/latest/word/index.html#API-openDocument) method of the Word Connector API, passing the name of the document and its HTML representation packed in a [`OpenDocumentConfig`](../../../../reference/glue4office/latest/word/index.html#OpenDocumentConfig) object:
+To create a document with your app contents, call the [`openDocument()`](../../../../reference/glue4office/latest/word/index.html#API-openDocument) method of the Word Connector API, passing the name of the document and its HTML representation packed in a [`OpenDocumentConfig`](../../../../reference/glue4office/latest/word/index.html#OpenDocumentConfig) object:

 ```javascript
 const htmlContents = document.getElementById("contents").innerHTML;